Ephedrae herba

 This section has been translated automatically.

-Ephedrae herba, also called sea ragwort or ephedra herb, is a drug used in herbal medicines for respiratory diseases, among others.
-The twigs of the plant are used.
+Ephedrae herba, also known as ephedra herb, is a drug that is used in herbal medicines for respiratory diseases, among other things.
+The plant's twigs are used.

 Due to its centrally stimulating effect, Ephedrae herba is on the doping list of the International Olympic Committee (IOC) and the German Olympic Sports Confederation (DOSB)!
-No pharmacopoeia quality description - until 2001 the quality specification for the drug "Ephedra herba" was in the German Pharmacopoeia, but was not adopted in the European Pharmacopoeia.
+No pharmacopoeia quality description - until 2001 the quality specifications for the drug "Ephedra herb" were in the German Pharmacopoeia, but were not adopted in the European Pharmacopoeia.

-HMPC: not edited: Due to the content of potent alkaloids (ephedrine), a classification of ephedra herb as a herbal traditional medicinal product in the sense of § 39a AMG is prohibited.
+HMPC: not edited: Due to the content of strongly active alkaloids (ephedrine), ephedra herb cannot be classified as a traditional herbal medicinal product according to § 39a AMG.

 Ingredients